 Will Self-Driving Trucks Really Change the Transport Industry?

-It has been suggested that the transport industry will be completely transformed by self-driving trucks.
-Not all the news is excellent, however, with some transportation analyses suggesting that there will no longer be any need for truck drivers and the trucking industry as it exists today will become obsolete.
+It has been suggested that the trucking industry will be entirely transformed by autonomous driving.
+Not all the news is excellent, however, with some transportation analyses suggesting that there will no longer be any need for human truck drivers and the trucking industry as it exists today will become obsolete.

-The reality, however, based on a plethora of data, suggests that truck drivers and self-driving trucks will work together to transform the transport industry positively, and the need for truck drivers will increase as self-driving trucks come onto the scene, for a variety of reasons.
+The reality, however, based on a plethora of data, suggests that human truck drivers and self-driving trucks will work together to transform the trucking industry positively, and the need for human drivers will increase as self-driving trucks come onto the scene for various reasons.

 Increased Demand

 First, self-driving trucks are not capable of – nor will they be for the foreseeable future – doing dock-to-dock runs.
-Self-driving trucks are designed for highway travel, but they are not intended to handle urban and industrial roads.
-Therefore, actual truck drivers will need to drive the vehicles from what the industry calls "transfer hubs," to loading docks on either side of a self-driving truck run.
+Self-driving trucks are designed for long-haul highway travel but are not intended to handle urban and industrial roads.
+Therefore, human drivers will be needed for truck driving jobs to drive the vehicles from what the industry calls "transfer hubs" to loading docks on either side of a self-driving truck run.

 Improved Safety

-Self-driving trucks will also lower the risk of human injuries and deaths in the trucking industry.
-Truck driving is one the most dangerous professions in the world.
+Self-driving trucks and self-driving cars will also lower the risk of human injuries and deaths in the transportation industry.
+Truck driving is one of the most dangerous professions in the world.

-With self-driving trucks, the odds of injury or death to truck drivers are reduced significantly because the self-driving trucks handle the long hours and miles of highway and interstate travel.
-Truck drivers, on the other hand, take the very specialized training and skills their job requires and apply them in short intervals as they take self-driving trucks from loading docks to transfer hubs and vice versa.
+With self-driving truck technology, the odds of injury or death to truck drivers are reduced significantly because self-driving trucks handle the long hours and miles of highway and interstate travel.
+On the other hand, truck drivers take the very specialized training and skills their job requires and apply them in short intervals as they take self-driving trucks from loading docks to transfer hubs and vice versa.
+To equip drivers with these specialized skills, many are turning to advanced driving schools that offer specialized training programs and tests tailored specifically for operating self-driving trucks, ensuring they are proficient in both manual driving and the technology's unique demands.

 Shifting Focus